sunfounder/thales_kit/docs/source/Light Theremin.rst

             tone(buzzer,pitch,20)
         utime.sleep_ms(10)

 When the program runs, the LED will light up, and we will have five seconds to calibrate the detection range of the photoresistor.
-This is because each time we use it, we may be in a different light environment (such as the light intensity at noon and dusk is not the same).
+This is because we may be in a different light environment each time we use it (e.g. the light intensity is different between midday and dusk).

-At this time, we need to swing our hands up and down above the photoresistor, and the movement range of the hand will be calibrated to the playing range of this instrument.
+At this time, we need to swing our hands up and down on top of the photoresistor, and the movement range of the hand will be calibrated to the playing range of this instrument.

 After five seconds, the LED will go out and we can wave our hands on the photoresistor to play.